AndyPicton/Food_System_Emissions/README.md

 ![image](https://user-images.githubusercontent.com/99369565/181133898-da7dc05c-a0e9-4598-916b-5346ab89d9c5.png)

 ### Dashboard

 We built our dashboard on Tableau and included a heat map, graphs, and images to represent the data we analyzed.
 The heatmap is interactive by hovering over each country and updates on command by changing the filters.

-## Communication Protocols

-We created a Google Doc to track our resources and other project related links.
-This also contains our contact information and information on next steps.
-We will place all project related items that are not ready for GitHub on this doc if we need to keep track of it.
-We are communicating through Slack and have shared phone numbers for immediate concerns.
-We are using Discord to to video meetings outside of class time.
-A majority of our work together will take place during class time meetings.

 ## Links
 * [Presentation](https://docs.google.com/presentation/d/1UWW6PTv3gYfUZt2sINpBFY7_NyeHyOu3HGkMoWSyKko/edit#slide=id.gf48cb76871_0_33)